-The ITI Business Development course was developed to help union sheet metal workers who are considering going into business prepare for the challenges involved in becoming a union sheet metal contractor.
-In this course, participants start by asking themselves some important questions: Am I ready to own my own business?
-Do I have what it takes?
-If I do this, what are the risks?
-What will be the rewards?
+ITI Business Development was developed to help union sheet metal workers who are considering going into business for themselves, to prepare for the challenges involved in becoming union sheet metal contractor.

-Once they decide they’ve got the skills, personality, and support to take on this exciting opportunity, they will learn about the many details they will need to address to get their businesses off the ground.
-Because planning is an essential part of running a business or a project, ITI Business Development introduces participants to the tools they need to plan for successful business ownership from carefully choosing a business name to hiring the right people, bidding accurately, and keeping track of cash flow.
-As their final project, students will get a jump start on writing a comprehensive business plan, an essential marketing and financing tool in today’s construction market.
+Because planning is an essential part of running a business or a project, ITI Business Development introduces participants to the tools they need to plan for successful business ownership from carefully choosing a business name, to hiring the right people, to bidding accurately, to keeping track of cash flow.
+This program will give the participant a jump-start on writing a comprehensive business plan along with exposure to essential marketing and financing strategies used in today’s construction market.

 This program is offered in 3 Phases.